Hitachi Data Systems

-Hitachi Data Systems (HDS) was a provider of modular mid-range and high-end computer data storage systems, software and services.
+Hitachi Data Systems (HDS) was a provider of modular mid-range and high-end computer data storage systems, software, and services.
 Its operations are now a part of Hitachi Vantara.

-It was a wholly owned subsidiary of Hitachi Ltd. and part of the Hitachi Information Systems & Telecommunications Division.
-In 2017 its operations were merged with Pentaho and Hitachi Insight Group to form Hitachi Vantara.
+In 2010, Hitachi Data Systems sold through direct and indirect channels in more than 170 countries and regions, with customers that included over half of the Fortune 100 companies at the time.

-In 2010, Hitachi Data Systems sold through direct and indirect channels in more than 170 countries and regions.
-Its customers included over half of the Fortune 100 companies at the time.
+It was a subsidiary of Hitachi and part of the Hitachi Information Systems & Telecommunications Division until 2017.
+In 2017, it merged with Pentaho and Hitachi Insight Group to form Hitachi Vantara.

 History

-Origins as Itel
+Origin as Itel

-Itel was an equipment leasing company founded in 1967 by Peter Redfield and Gary Friedman, initially focusing on leasing IBM mainframes.
-Through creative financial arrangements and investments, Itel was able to lease IBM mainframes to customers at costs below what customers would have paid IBM, making them second to IBM itself in revenues.
+Itel was founded in 1967 by Peter Redfield and Gary Friedman as an equipment leasing company and initially focused on leasing IBM mainframes.
+Through creative financial arrangements and investments, Itel began to lease IBM mainframes to customers at lower costs, which led to Itel ranking second to IBM in revenues.

-A joint venture between National Semiconductor and Hitachi formed in 1977 was contracted by Itel to manufacture IBM-compatible mainframes branded as Advanced Systems.
-After initial success shipping 200 such systems and netting profits of $73 million, Itel increased their investments and personnel to market their Advanced Systems brand.
-When Itel requested lower prices in order to compete with IBM, Charlie Sporck, CEO of National Semiconductor, persuaded Itel to commit to long-term contracts with National Semiconductor and Hitachi.
+In 1977, a joint venture between National Semiconductor and Hitachi formed, and was contracted by Itel to manufacture IBM-compatible mainframes branded as Advanced Systems.
+After initial success shipping 200 such systems and net profits of $73 million, Itel increased investments and personnel to market its Advanced Systems brand.
+When Itel requested lower prices to compete with IBM, the CEO of National Semiconductor Charlie Sporck, persuaded Itel to commit to long-term contracts with National Semiconductor and Hitachi.